Citizen sourcing

-Citizen sourcing has gained prominence as part of the Obama administration's Open Government Initiative and is seen, in the words of Vivek Kundra, as a way of driving “innovation by tapping into the ingenuity of the American people” to solve those problems that are too big for government to solve on its own.
-Similarly, David Cameron of the British Conservatives believes that citizen sourcing mechanisms and the advent of Web 2.0 technologies will help usher in “the next age of government” by truly enabling citizens to act on John Kennedy's historic call to “ask not what your country can do for you, but what you can do for your country.”
+Citizen sourcing has gained prominence as part of the Obama administration's Open Government Initiative and is seen, in the words of Vivek Kundra, as a way of driving "innovation by tapping into the ingenuity of the American people" to solve those problems that are too big for government to solve on its own.
+Similarly, David Cameron of the British Conservatives believes that citizen sourcing mechanisms and the advent of Web 2.0 technologies will help usher in "the next age of government" by truly enabling citizens to act on John Kennedy's historic call to "ask not what your country can do for you, but what you can do for your country."

 History

 Citizen sourcing is a derivative of the term crowdsourcing.
-“Citizen” is used instead of “crowd” to emphasis its governmental application and civic purpose.
+"Citizen" is used instead of "crowd" to emphasise its governmental application and civic purpose.
 Citizen sourcing is a new take on the concept of the coproduction of public services by service users and communities enabled by the maturation of Web 2.0 participatory technologies.